j-fra/masd/README.md

 We used the `renv`-package for dependency management.
 The json-formatted `renv.lock` file lists all packages we used including their versions.
 When in the root-directory of the project, the packages can be installed using `renv::restore()`.

 # results (FOLDER)
 This folder stores intermediate and final results objects, such as dataframes stored as .Rda objects, Word tables, or exported figures.
+The names of results files usually correspond to the names of the R scripts that created them.

 # code (FOLDER)
 This folder contains all data processing and analysis code.
 The numbering from 01 to 04 indicates potential dependency: Scripts starting with 04 depend on output from scripts starting with 03, and so forth.
 Intermediate datasets are stored as .Rda files in the `results/` directory.
 Tables are stored as Word-documents in `results/figures and tables/`.
 Figures are stored as PNG files in the same folder.